sony/nnabla-rl/README.md

 ### Seamless switching of online and offline training

 In reinforcement learning, there are two main training procedures, online and offline, to train the agent.
 Online training is a training procedure that executes both data collection and network update alternately.
 Conversely, offline training is a training procedure that updates the network using only existing data.
-With NNablaRL, you can switch these two training procedures seamlessly.
+With nnablaRL, you can switch these two training procedures seamlessly.
 For example, as shown below, you can easily train a robot's controller online using simulated environment and finetune it offline with real robot dataset.

 ```py
 import nnabla_rl